Will I be in the hospital if I get diagnosed with preeclampsia?

-One of the big factors of whether or not women with preeclampsia are admitted to the hospital right away is hospital policy – for many hospitals, the diagnosis is all it takes, and women are admitted right away.
-In some hospitals, though, women with more serious preeclampsia (higher blood pressure, higher levels of protein in their urine) are admitted right away, but women with more moderate preeclampsia are advised to rest at home instead.
+One of the big factors of whether or not someone with preeclampsia is admitted to the hospital right away is hospital policy.
+For many hospitals, the diagnosis is all it takes, and those who are diagnosed are admitted right away.
+In some hospitals, though, only those with more serious preeclampsia (higher blood pressure, higher levels of protein in their urine) are admitted right away, while those with more moderate preeclampsia are advised to rest at home instead.

-Strict bed rest isn’t a common prescription anymore, but women with preeclampsia are recommended to let go of many or most household tasks, get plenty of rest, and keep stress low.
-For some women, home is the perfect place to be able to do that, while for others, being admitted to the hospital is the best way to help them slow down a little.
+Strict bed rest isn’t a common prescription anymore, but those with preeclampsia are recommended to let go of many or most household tasks, get plenty of rest, and keep stress low.
+For some, home is the perfect place to be able to do that, while for others, being admitted to the hospital is the best way to help them slow down a little.

-Why are many women with preeclampsia admitted to the hospital on diagnosis?
+Why are many people with preeclampsia admitted to the hospital on diagnosis?

-Another reason why women are often admitted after a diagnosis is that preeclampsia can change and worsen quickly, and women who don’t live right near the hospital may have trouble getting there as fast as they need to.
+Another reason why people are often admitted after a diagnosis is that preeclampsia can change and worsen quickly, and those who don’t live right near the hospital may have trouble getting there as fast as they need to.